l-oulli/dm2008-louise-wongleyi-ay2526-s1/03-sensor-jam/README.md

 # Sensor Jam documentation
 - Using ultrasonic sensor to read distance value
 - Learned how to use console readings to adjust code for smoother results
-- Added dog.png and mapped to ultrasonice sensor reading inputs
+- Added dog.png and mapped to ultrasonic sensor reading inputs